 - Make the join practical

-- Make sure that all users trying this example have the same version of the table data
+- Ensure that all users trying this example have the same version of the table data

-- Create the foreign table or ask your database administrator to create the foreign table to be used for populating the dimension table:
+- Create the foreign table or ask your database administrator to create the foreign table that is used to populate the dimension table:

-CREATE FOREIGN TABLE nos_rivernames , EXTERNAL SECURITY authorization_object USING ( LOCATION('/s3/td-usgs-public.s3.amazonaws.com/RIVERS/rivers.csv') );
+CREATE FOREIGN TABLE nos_rivernames , EXTERNAL SECURITY MyAuthObj USING ( LOCATION('/s3/td-usgs-public.s3.amazonaws.com/RIVERS/rivers.csv') );

 Replace LOCATION with your path to RIVERS/rivers.csv.

-INSERT INTO rivernames SELECT CAST(site_no AS CHAR(8)), name FROM nos_rivernames;
+INSERT INTO rivernames SELECT site_no, name FROM nos_rivernames;